Hyacinth-Ali/data-warehouse-S2-to-Redshift-ETL/README.md

 ![Log Data Image](https://user-images.githubusercontent.com/24963911/217435030-6e93f449-4689-466a-8f9b-4478cf604292.png)

 ### Log_Json Dataset
 The content of the third dataset, which contains meta information about the log dataset, is shown below.
+This file contains the meta information that is required by AWS to correctly load the lod dataset.

 ![Log Json Path](https://user-images.githubusercontent.com/24963911/217435680-a5f90d3c-b6ee-4ad2-82a2-c684572c7173.png)

+## Project Steps
+There are three main steps to design and then implement this project.
+1. Provision computing resources with ***Infrasctructure as Code*** paradigm